- You Are Here:

 The FHDC Foundation has given the “Friend of the Flint Hills” award to an individual, couple, non-government organization or public institution each year since 2012.
 The award honors significant time, effort and resources devoted to the cause of conserving the Flint Hills of Kansas and northern Oklahoma.

-To learn more about the Friend of the Flint Hills April 28 event, please contact Foundation Director, Lesley White at email@example.com or 785-748-1275 and purchase tickets online.
+To learn more about the Friend of the Flint Hills, please contact Foundation Director, Lesley White at email@example.com or 785-748-1275.

 The FHDC Foundation functions to advance the mission and work of the Flint Hills Discovery Center through dynamic and vibrant development programs which identify, cultivate, solicit and express appreciation to donors of the Foundation.
 The Foundation seeks capital and programming, along with deferred and endowed gifts in support of the Flint Hills Discovery Center.